martinchernyavskiy/Notes/CS/CS540/Logic.md

 - Interpretation: (True/False in truth table)
 - Semantics: Interpretations for which sentences evaluate to true
 - Model: interpretation for which all sentences are true

+## Knowledge Bases
+- A set of sentences A1 to An
+- Goal: inference to discover new sentences